ers-stars/dolphot_jwst/docs/source/install/install.rst

    export CFLAGS+= -DMAXNIMG=100
    export CFLAGS+= -DMAXNSTARS=2000000

-DOLPHOT allocates memory based on a pre-set maximum number of images (DMAXNIMG) and stars (DMAXNSTARS).
-The default values are good for most cases, but if larger number of images or stars are expected, edit these lines in the Makefile.
+DOLPHOT allocates memory based on a pre-set maximum number of images (DMAXNIMG) and detections (DMAXNSTARS).
+The default values are good for most cases, but if larger number of images or detections are expected, edit these lines in the Makefile.

 .. tip::
-   Remeber to re-compile DOLPHOT if the number of images or stars is edited in the Makefile.
+   Remeber to re-compile DOLPHOT if the number of images or detections is edited in the Makefile.

 Compiling